How to turn your amazing calligraphy skills into unique greeting cards

 When you look at the stock you want to produce your cards on, things to consider are colour, texture, weight, whether it’s coated, and how environmentally sound it is.
 For example, white card stock can often look grey where it’s been over-bleached.
 You can get different card stocks that have a texture pressed into the paper as it’s made.
-Weight is important as if it’s too flimsy it won’t stand up properly but if it’s too thick and you won’t get it to fold nicely.
-You can get uncoated stocks (where the ink might bleed a little, and the colours may not be as vibrant), silk (which is coated to give it a smooth touch, but the ink from your stamp might splurge a little on), and gloss (super shiny, I don’t recommend).
-And you should always make sure whatever you end up using is FSC approved because trees need protection too!
+Weight is important too.
+If it’s too flimsy it won’t stand up properly but if it’s too thick you won’t get it to fold nicely.
+You can get uncoated stocks, silk, and gloss.
+And you should always make sure whatever you end up using is FSC-approved because trees need protection too!

-The main thing I want to impart to you here is Test!
-Test your desired cards and ink pads until you get the desired result.
-Start with a few core colours in smaller sized pads, then when you know which types you get on with you can then size your pads up and get more colours!
+The main thing I want to impart to you here is to test!
+Test your desired cards and inks until you get the desired result.
+Start with a few core colours in smaller-sized amounts, then when you know which types you get on with you can get more colours!

 Produce your cards